REMEMBER the Fallen. . . HONOR those who Serve. . . TEACH our children the value of Freedom.

 We are happy that you are willing to help with our Wreath Across America ceremony at Newbury Burial Grounds and Cemeteries.
 Please do not forget to register to volunteer!
 That way you will get all updates about the cemetery itself.

 Thank you for volunteering to help us with our mission to Remember, Honor and Teach by participating in our wreath-laying ceremonies for our Veterans in Newbury.
-Here is the schedule for National Wreath Day, December 18, 2021 – feel free to join us for part or all of the afternoon as we visit several cemeteries to place the sponsored wreaths on their graves.
+Here is the schedule for National Wreath Day, December 14, 2024 (Wreath Placement Immediately Following Ceremony) – feel free to join us for part or all of the afternoon as we visit several cemeteries to place the sponsored wreaths on their graves.

 12pm – Volunteers will meet at Evergreen Cemetery, Cottage Road, Newbury to place 54 wreaths on the graves of the Veterans in this cemetery.